 30th birthday holiday ideas

-Whether you want to celebrate, commiserate or disappear off and hide until the fuss has blown over, here are the best ways to make it a birthday to remember – for all the right reasons, both in the UK and abroad.
+Here are the best ways to make it a 30th birthday to remember – for all the right reasons, both in the UK and abroad.

 Host a house party

 If you’re prepared to splurge, check out some of the spectacular party houses on offer from The Big Domain and Oliver’s Travels; some come with a butler to tend to your every need, while others have indoor swimming pools and cinema rooms.
-If you’re after something more quirky, how about a lighthouse?
+If you’re after something more quirky, how about renting a lighthouse cottage?
 Dramatic locations and spectacular views will make it a celebration not easily forgotten.

 For a more mellow break, take your pick of cottages in Norfolk or Suffolk, where thick heads from evening celebrations can be soothed with quiet walks through tranquil countryside or along wide, unspoilt beaches.
-Or head to the West Country: we recommend Classic Cottages, Helpful Holidays and Rural Retreats.
+Or head to the West Country: I recommend Classic Cottages and Rural Retreats.

-Scotland offers some great properties for self-catering weekends – rent one of these holiday cottages with plenty of whisky to get the party going.
-Or for something a touch more exotic, rent a riad in Marrakech – many smaller properties in the medieval medina are available for exclusive use, and a cook can usually be arranged.
+Scotland offers some great properties for self-catering weekends – rent one of these holiday cottages with plenty of whisky to get the party started.
+For something a touch more exotic, you could rent a riad in Marrakech – many smaller properties in the medina are available for exclusive use, and a cook can usually be arranged.

 Book your budget flight far enough ahead and it will cost you – and those you’re celebrating with – no more to reach a European city by plane, than a British one by train or car.
 If you’re after a serious, no-holds-barred party, look no further than Berlin; the Eastern half of the city has shrugged off its communist past and is now home to some of the most bohemian nightlife in Europe – definitely not for the fainthearted.

 If it’s a girls-only celebration, then Budapest makes a great choice – home to some of the most beautiful spas in the whole of Europe (and the cafes also do a fine line in cake).
-Or pile on the fleeces and head north to Reykjavik – renowned as one of the hippest, quirkiest capitals in Europe, with uber-stylish cocktail bars and steaming mineralised pools to jump into the following morning.
+Or pile on the fleeces and head north to Reykjavik – renowned as one of the hippest, quirkiest capitals in Europe, with uber-stylish cocktail bars and steaming mineralised pools for a soak the following morning.

-If going abroad feels like too much hassle, head to the Three Choirs Vineyards in Gloucestershire, which offers tutored wine tastings, tours and can organise private dining as well as offering accommodation in lodges among the vines.
-If whisky is the birthday tipple of choice, then a Scottish adventure is the perfect answer; take a road trip through the glens, stopping off at distilleries along the way.
+How to celebrate your 30th in the UK?
+Head to the Three Choirs Vineyards in Gloucestershire, which offers tutored wine tastings, tours and can organise private dining as well as offering accommodation in lodges among the vines.
+In Scotland, you could take a road trip through the glens, stopping off at distilleries along the way.
 Try this three-night Islay Whisky Break, which visits two of the distilleries on Islay, staying in a small luxury hotel on the shore of a loch.

 The big outdoors

-If you want your birthday to be about experiencing something more than the world’s worst hangover, then adding an activity into the mix is a great idea.
-A surfing break in Cornwall can be a fantastic way to celebrate your birthday, and there are surf schools all along the coast that cater for everyone from complete beginners upwards.
-Stay at Gwel an Mor in a stylish seaside lodge or keep it cosy with a cute log cabin.
+If you want your birthday to be about experiencing something more than the world’s worst hangover, then add an activity into the mix.
+A surfing break in Cornwall can be a fantastic way to celebrate your 30th, and there are surf schools all along the coast that cater for everyone from beginners upwards.

-If it’s an all-boy birthday celebration, then a golfing weekend is an option, although it can be pricey.
-Keep costs down by staying at a French holiday village; many are located just a stone’s throw from some fantastic courses, and cost far less than a traditional hotel.
-Or dig out the salopettes and head to the slopes for a ski chalet holiday.
+You can keep costs down by staying at a siblu holiday village; many are located just a stone’s throw from some fantastic courses, and cost far less than a traditional hotel.
+Or head to the slopes for a ski chalet holiday.

 If that all sounds a little too much like hard work, then how about cruising gently through your birthday weekend on a narrow boat?
 Black Prince has a choice of bases in England, Wales and Scotland plus some lock-free routes if you don’t want to be distracted from the serious business of celebrating.

 Romantic 30th birthday celebrations for two

 For a truly special celebration, hop on a plane to Venice – the city that proves clichés exist for a reason.
 Avoid high season and you’ll find it really is the most romantic city in the world; spend your birthday on a Venetian bar crawl, drinking prosecco and eating cicchetti – the city’s equivalent of tapas.
-Or if you want real tapas, then head to Seville – one of Europe’s most atmospheric cities, that fuses European architecture and stylish with that of North Africa.
+Or if you want real tapas, then head to Seville – one of Europe’s most atmospheric cities, that fuses European architecture and North African design.
 Make time in amongst the celebrations for a visit to the Giralda, the city’s landmark, spectacular cathedral.